Andrettin/Wyrmsun/readme.txt

 - Derro Workers, Thugs, Executioners and Shadowguards now have new icons.
 - New icon for the Goblin Militia.
 - Elven swordsmen now have the same sight range at day and night.
+- Revamped fauna unit name generation, so that if a given fauna species lacks enough proper names, they will use the names of the closest-related group of species available.
+For example: yales lack their own proper names, but there are defined proper names for goats (mainly from mythological goats in Norse legends); since both yales and goats are caprine species, yales have access to caprine proper names, and thus can use goat names for their name generation.
+Another example: the various types of bats have no proper names defined for them.
+They will go up in their species group tree, until they reach one which has enough proper names; in the case of bats that their closest-related species group with enough proper names is that of mammals, so they will use the proper names that have been defined for all mammal species.
+This pretty much ensures that all animals will have proper names, and that the names will be as sensible for their species as possible.

 * Upgrades
 - The Architecture icon has been updated.